By J. L. Starkey

 “You’re dating him?
 But he must be…”

-“…yes,” I answered the naysayers, again and again.
+“…yes,” I answered the naysayers over and over again.
 “He’s four years younger than I am.”

 Reactions ranged from skepticism to predictions that it would never last, but my husband and I have been together for 25 years (and have been married for 21 of those years).
 Take that, Judgey McJudgerson & Company.